 The person reliability is 0.94, which is greater than 0.5.
 Furthermore, the person separation is 4.12, which is greater than 2 as shown in Table 4 below.
-Based on the Rasch model these reliability values indicate that the instrument has a good degree of reliability.
-The value of the item's reliability is 0.69, which is greater than 0.5.
+Based on Rasch model these reliability values indicate that the instrument has good degree of reliability.
+The value of items reliability is 0.69, which is greater than 0.5.
 The values of item separation are 2.93, which is greater than 2 as shown in Table 5 below.
-Based on the Rasch model these reliability values indicate that the instrument has a good degree of reliability.
+Based on Rasch model these reliability values indicate that the instrument has good degree of reliability.